diegoherranz/sdcc-examples/README.md

   - If everything went fine, check that `sdcc -v` works and returns the version number you expect.

 ### Continuous Integration (automatic tests)
-This repository is tested automatically on on [Travis-CI](https://travis-ci.org/diegoherranz/sdcc-examples/builds) using the 3 latest major SDCC versions to make sure that every example is built without errors (SDCC and gputils are downloaded and installed on the Travis instance first).
+This repository is tested automatically on on [Travis-CI](https://travis-ci.org/diegoherranz/sdcc-examples/builds) using the latest 3 SDCC and latest 2 gputils releases to make sure that every example is built without errors on those SDCC and gputils combinations (SDCC and gputils are downloaded and installed on the Travis instance automatically).

 ### Other tutorials
 On the [SDCC Wiki](http://sdcc.sourceforge.net/mediawiki/index.php/SDCC_tutorial) you can find other tutorials that can help you.